 To constitute authorised member payments, transfers must be made to either a UK registered pension scheme or to an overseas pension scheme which is recognised by HMRC as a Qualifying Recognised Overseas Pension Scheme (QROPS).
 A QROPS is a Recognised Overseas Pension Scheme (ROPS) which has given certain undertakings to HMRC relating to the reporting of payments.
 So the relevant legislation which sets out the necessary conditions (see SI 2006/206) refers to ROPS rather than QROPS.
 This guidance note uses the term QROPS when referring to an ROPS where it is presumed that the scheme has given the relevant undertakings to be regarded as a QROPS.
 The position has changed however in relation to transfers to QROPS and between QROPS from 9 March 2017 with the introduction of the overseas transfer charge (see below).

-A transfer from a registered pension scheme to a non-UK pension scheme that is not a QROPS will result in tax charges on the member and on the UK scheme that gave effect to the transfer.
+A transfer from a registered pension scheme to a non-UK pension scheme that is not a QROPS will result in tax charges on the member and on the UK scheme that gave effect to

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.